spinnaker/spinnaker/docs/commands.md

  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--git-origin-user`: This is the git user your github fork exists under.
  * `--git-upstream-user`: This is the upstream git user you are configuring to pull changes from & push PRs to.
+ * `--image-variant`: The container image variant type to use when deploying a distributed installation of Spinnaker.
+Warning: variants other than the 'slim' one are only available with Spinnaker v1.16+
+	slim: Based on an Alpine image
+	ubuntu: Based on Canonical's ubuntu:bionic image.
+Default value: slim
  * `--liveness-probe-enabled`: When true, enable Kubernetes liveness probes on Spinnaker services deployed in a Distributed installation.
 See docs for more information: [https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
  * `--liveness-probe-initial-delay-seconds`: The number of seconds to wait before performing the first liveness probe.
 Should be set to the longest service startup time.
 See docs for more information: [https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
  * `--location`: This is the location spinnaker will be deployed to.
 When deploying to Kubernetes, use this flag to specify the namespace to deploy to (defaults to 'spinnaker')